szwacz/electron-boilerplate/README.md

 The applicaiton is split between two main folders...

-`src` - this folder is intended for files which need to be transpiled or compiled (can't be used directly by electron).
+`src` - this folder is intended for files which need to be transpiled or compiled (files which can't be used directly by electron).

 `app` - contains all static assets (put here images, css, html etc.) which don't need any pre-processing.